dotnet/docs-maui/docs/data-cloud/push-notifications.md

 You can test your app by sending push notifications to the app using the backend service, or via the Azure portal.

 Android and iOS display push notifications on behalf of the app when it's running in the background.
 If the app is running in the foreground when the notification is received, the app's code determines the behavior.
+For example, you can update your app’s interface to reflect new information contained in the notification.

 ### Backend service